wcshamblin/DiscordData/README.md

 # DiscordData.py
-This program takes Discord's data dump and visualizes it
+This program takes Discord's data dump and visualizes it in either a wordcloud or a bar chart

+## Obtaining data
+User Settings -> Privacy & Safety -> Request all of my Data Extract the zip into a folder.

 ## Running
 ```bash